 A team of radiologists and violin makers have been able to create and build a reproduction of a 1704 Stradivarius violin.
-Using computed tomography (CT) imaging and advanced manufacturing techniques.
+Using computed tomography (CT) imaging and advanced manufacturing techniques, they have embarked on a fascinating journey to replicate one of the most revered musical instruments in history.

 Out of the 1000 violins that were built by Stradivarius, who is considered the greatest violin maker, only around 650 still exist.
-His violins are well know for their unique sound which is produced due to the construction methods and materials used by Stradivarius.
+His violins are well known for their unique sound, which is produced due to the construction methods and materials used by Stradivarius.
 Now the team has been investigating further into what creates this unique sound and have tried to re-create their very own.

 Steven Sirr, a radiologist at FirstLight Medical Systems, explains: